pelegrin/bapl/README.md

 Image supplied with example LAZ files, which can be run with :run filename command.
 Or can start coding in LAZ right in command line.

+If you want an source editor, vim is provided in Docker image, use the follwing command `docker run -it --entrypoint /bin/bash pelegrin/lazarus:1.0` and `vim` in shell

+Command `lazarus` is avaliable in path for running source files.

 Image is based on Alpine Linux and optimized.

-For using image with editor please use the following command `docker run -it --entrypoint /bin/bash pelegrin/lazarus:1.0` Command `lazarus` is avaliable in path for running source files.
+Also possible to use language tools by cloning repository.
+In this case host maschine should have installed Lua (5.3 and greater) and lpeg (via LuaRocks for example).
+Consult with these tools documentation for you platform on how to install.
+Using of Docker image is highly recommended.

 ## Using the tool
 To run lazarus with source file or in interactive mode place the following command